Battle of Vyazma: Miloradovich repositions his troops

 The Russians at this point had been repulsed at all points, but they were hardly finished with the battle.
-Having pulled back from Eugene's attack, Miloradovich ordered his troops to reposition themselves parallel to the road.
+Having pulled back from Eugène's attack, Miloradovich ordered his troops to reposition themselves parallel to the road.
 A heavy cannonade was then commenced against Davout's troops as they retreated toward Vyazma.
 Davout's artillery was unable to respond effectively to the Russian fire, and panic broke out among his troops.

 Louis Philippe, comte de Ségur, an observer of the action on the French side, describes this moment in the battle thus:

 …disorder reigned in the I Corps – the one commanded by Davout.
 The sudden maneuver, the surprise, and particularly the tragic example of the crowd of unhorsed, unarmed cavalrymen running up and down in blind fright, threw this corps into utter confusion.
 This spectacle encouraged the enemy, who credited themselves with a victory.
 Their artillery, superior in strength, galloped into position and, opening an oblique fire on our lines, began mowing our men down, while our own guns were coming back to us at a snail's pace from Vyazma.

-The damage wrought by the Russian artillery on Davout's troops was such that many of them were compelled to abandon the road, and to retreat across an open field in their desperation to reach safety behind Eugene's position.
-By 10 am, when the rest of Miloradovich's infantry arrived, Davout's battered corps had taken shelter behind Eugene.
+The damage wrought by the Russian artillery on Davout's troops was such that many of them were compelled to abandon the road, and to retreat across an open field in their desperation to reach safety behind Eugène's position.
+By 10 am, when the rest of Miloradovich's infantry arrived, Davout's battered corps had taken shelter behind Eugène.

-Eugene's troops, too, came under pressure from the Russians and were obliged to fall back.
+Eugène's troops, too, came under pressure from the Russians and were obliged to fall back.
 General Sir Robert Wilson, an Englishman who observed the action from the Russian side, describes the combat at this moment as follows:

-On the remainder of the Russian infantry coming up (Eugene of Württemberg and Ostermann-Tolstoy), Miloradovich renewed the attack under protection of a superior and admirably served artillery.
+On the remainder of the Russian infantry coming up (Eugen of Württemberg and Ostermann-Tolstoy), Miloradovich renewed the attack under protection of a superior and admirably served artillery.
 The enemy fell back on a second position, between Rjavets and the farm of Rieaupiere, and thence, when menaced on both flanks, to some heights in front of Vyazma, where they were reinforced by the two Italian divisions, the Italian guards, and the corps of Ney.

 According to Segur, the Russian cannonshot and musketry at this point were "frighteningly effective."

-At 2:00 pm, Davout, Eugene, and Poniatowski/Zajączek conferred, and they concluded that victory was not possible given the disorganization in the French units caused by the Russian aggression.
+At 2:00 pm, Davout, Eugène, and Poniatowski/Zajączek conferred, and they concluded that victory was not possible given the disorganization in the French units caused by the Russian aggression.
 Soon, the three French corps had retreated into Vyazma.

 At some point prior to the three French corps falling back to a position on the heights protected by Ney, Miloradovich urgently requested reinforcements from Kutusov, as he recognized that the French were vulnerable and the opportunity for a great victory may have presented itself.
-Kutusov, who was now within earshot of the battle with his main army (just 20 mi away), sent only the 3000 cuirassiers of General Uvarov and nothing more.
+Kutusov, who was now within earshot of the battle with his main army (just 20 mi away), sent only the 3,000 cuirassiers of General Uvarov and nothing more.